Make Your Child’s Bedroom Allergy-Free

 - Use dust mite-proof plastic covers on your child's mattress, blankets, and pillows.
 Dust mites feed from the millions of skin cells that we shed each day.
 So beds are obvious dust-mite havens.

 - Wash your child's bedding in very hot water -- at least 130 F -- every week and dry in a hot dryer to kill the bugs.
+Remember, though, if you have young children in the house. always turn the temperature on your water heater back to 120 degrees or less to avoid burns.

 - De-clutter.
 Get rid of extra pillows.
 Limit stuffed animals, toy collections, and piles of magazines or books, which all harbor dust.
 Instead, reserve a nearby hall closet where your child can keep them.
 Buy stuffed toys that can be washed and dried regularly.